dotnet/AspNetCore.Docs/aspnetcore/grpc/index.md

 By [John Luo](https://github.com/juntaoluo)

 gRPC is a language agnostic, high-performance Remote Procedure Call (RPC) framework incubated by the Cloud Native Computing Foundation (CNCF).
-For more on gRPC fundamentals please see the [gRPC documentation page](https://grpc.io/docs/).
+For more on gRPC fundamentals, see the [gRPC documentation page](https://grpc.io/docs/).
 While a C# implementation is currently available on the official [gRPC page](https://grpc.io/docs/quickstart/csharp.html), the current implementation relies on the native library written in C (grpc C Core).

 Work is currently in progress to provide a new implementation based on the Kestrel HTTP server and the ASP.NET Core stack that is fully managed.
 This document provides an introduction to building gRPC services with this new implementation.